-See the Guide to capital gains tax for more information about indexation of a cost base and the impact of indexation on discount capital gains.
-To find out how to get this publication, see the inside back cover.
+See the Guide to capital gains tax 2005 for more information about indexation of a cost base and the impact of indexation on discount capital gains.

 Balancing adjustment rules for cars

 If a balancing adjustment event occurs for your car, you need to work out any balancing adjustment amount.
 Special rules apply to the calculation of balancing adjustment amounts for cars.